MrHatcherstone/vmess_init/README.md

 If `pwd_push` is enabled, the playbook will send the generated config to the specified Password Pusher service and return a link for sharing.
 If `pwd_push` is disabled or set to `false`, the generated client configuration will be displayed directly in the console output.

 ---

+## License

+This project is licensed under the [MIT License](./LICENSE).

+You are free to use, modify, and distribute this software for any purpose, including commercial use, provided that the original copyright notice and license text are included in all copies.

+See the [LICENSE](./LICENSE) file for full details.